-Action Code Action Name Performance Measure 1.3.1.1 What activities have been completed to advocate for increased coverage for internet in remote locations.
+Action Code Action Name Performance Measure 1.3.1.1 What activities have been completed to advocate for increased access to secondary school and university education in Boulia.
 Number of black spot internet locations achieved.
-1.3.1.2 What activities have been supported to encourage digital technology to improve the livability of Boulia Shire.
-Inclusion in the digital progression from RAPAD group of councils.
-Support the development of Hotspot mobile points along major routes.

 1.3.2: Encourage volunteering and recognise volunteers who support events throughout the year.